jaredfaris/ootrain/tools/02_webtools.md

 !SLIDE small smbullets
 # Flex
-* ActionScript 3 is a lot like Javascript.
+* ActionScript 3 is a lot like JavaScript.
 * Event-driven development is a little different.